 This is kind of like Cadillac Ranch, but who doesn’t love a good game of slug bug (or punch buggy as I call it) on a road trip.
 The kids jumped out of the car here, it was a little drizzly, but they ran through the cars playing punch buggy.

 This is a fun and quirky place.
 Mike and I want to explore here and talk to Charles (the owner), and maybe pick up a few fun things to take home with us.

-What a great little spot.
+What a great little spot!
 The blue whale is on a pond filled with turtles and fish.
-Kids can take fishing rods for catch and release and there are a couple of little slides coming out of the whale into the water.
-There are fairy garden style picnic benches and a little fairy garden in side the gate.
-It's the perfect spot to take a picnic lunch.
+Kids can take fishing rods for catch and release fishing, and there are a couple of little slides coming out of the whale into the water.
+There are fairy garden style picnic benches and a little fairy garden inside the gate.
+It’s the perfect spot to take a picnic lunch.

-You might not want to stop at everything along the way, but there are certainly some fun sites you can see right from the main highway without having to jump onto Route 66, like the Golf Ball House.
-That's right, it's a house, and it's occupied so you cannot go inside, but you can see it from the highway.
+You might not want to stop at everything along the way, but there are certainly some fun sites you can see right from the main highway (like the Golf Ball House) without having to jump onto Route 66.
+That’s right, it’s a house, and it’s occupied, so you cannot go inside, but you can see it from the highway.

 And you’ll see plenty of other things such as teepee’s, large sculptures, dinosaurs, things on poles, run-down abandoned buildings that now have graffiti on them, and so much more.
 I highly recommend downloading the app and seeing what’s close by as you are driving.
 There are also plenty of places to stretch legs, shop, dine, and use restrooms.

 AND, if you are driving early in the morning and an hour or two before sunset keep your eyes open for deer, elk, and long-horned sheep.
 We saw a lot on our travels.